cisco-sas/kitty/README.rst

 - Read some of the documentation at `ReadTheDocs <https://kitty.readthedocs.io>`_.
 - Build your fuzzer :-)
 - Need some help - ask at our google group: kitty-fuzzer@googlegroups.com
+- You can also find us on freenode #kittyfuzzer

 Contribution FAQ
 ----------------